FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 #### Response:

-Since _French_ is not a supported language, and not default alternative is present (as indicated by the `@none` attribute), another value in the set is returned, in this case the string in **English** as shown by the `"@lang": "en"` sub-property.
+Since _French_ is not a supported language, and no default alternative is present (as indicated by the `@none` attribute), another value in the set is returned, in this case the string in **English** as shown by the `"@lang": "en"` sub-property.
 Once again the **Language Property** is returned as an ordinary **Property** and only the value of the _English_ string is returned.